 Pussyfoot Saloon’s name comes from an old slang term for railway police.
 The bar is designed to feel like a first-class vintage train carriage, and upstairs, video screens show destinations passing by outside the “windows.”

-Along with the drinks, you will be served the crispiest truffle french fries, and the refills are unlimited.
+Along with the drinks, you’ll be served the crispiest truffle french fries, and the refills are unlimited.
 I put away about four servings on my own.
+I regret nothing.

-If you are hungry, I recommend ordering the lasagna.
-It’s enough for two people or one starving solo diner.
-The bartender even brought out two plates, which were not needed.
+If you’re hungry, I recommend ordering the lasagna.
+It’s enough for two people, or one starving solo diner.

 Seoul Cocktail Bar Map